MauricePasternak/ExploreASL-GUI/README.md

 ## Usage

-### Import Your Dataset
+### 1) Import Your Dataset

-As a first step, you'll have to convert the output from your DICOM scanner(s) into proper BIDS format.
+To start with, you'll have to convert the output from your DICOM scanner(s) into proper <a href="https://bids-specification.readthedocs.io/en/stable/"> Brain Imaging Data Structure (BIDS)</a> format.

-This is accomplish via a 3-step procedure (first step shown below):
+This is accomplished via a 3-step procedure:

-1. You'll have to define the information contained at each folder level.
-Do folder names correspond to subjects, scans, etc?
+1. You'll have to define the information contained at each folder level (i.e. do folder names correspond to subjects, scans, etc?).
+The page this corresponds to is demonstrated in the image below.
 2. For visits and sessions, you'll have the option to specify the alias name output.
-For scans, you'll have to specify which scan folders pertain to which imaging modality
+For scans, you'll have to specify which scan folders pertain to which imaging modality.
 3. You'll specify the nature/context of the ASL acquistion(s) (i.e. how many volumes are contained in a series, are they an alternating control-label set, etc.).
 You should specify a separate context for every different vendor/sequence used.

 You'll then be brought to the run page where you can get text feedback as to the import progress occurring.
-You'll have the option to pause/resume/terminate the import process as well.
+For long-running imports, you'll have the option to pause/resume/terminate the import process as well.

 <img src="./src/assets/img/READMEImages/ImportModule.png" style="width: max(400px, 50%)" />

-### Define Processing Parameters
+### 2) Define Processing Parameters

 As a second step, you'll have to define the overall (global) settings that should be taken into account when processing a dataset.
 In general these fall under 3 subcategories: